 Change PIN

 Here you can change the PIN or password used to access Prime.
 Before applying a new PIN or password, you’ll be required to verify with the existing PIN or password.
-PINs must be between 6-12 digits in length, but passwords have no character limit.
+PINs must be between 6 and 12 digits in length, but passwords have no character limit.

 Passport Prime will erase the Master Key after 10 consecutive incorrect PIN/password attempts, after which you must reinitialize the device with a new PIN and recover the Master Key from a backup.